 Getting to the Aquarium

-It will be easy to walk to Ripley's Aquarium of Canada from Union Station using the Skywalk path, or to take the Spadina streetcar to Bremner Boulevard and walk east past the Rogers Centre.
-Pedestrians should also be able to access it using the path which starts at the base of John Street at Front Street West and goes south past the Rogers Centre.
+It's easy to walk to Ripley's Aquarium of Canada from Union Station using the SkyWalk, or to take the Spadina streetcar to Bremner Boulevard and walk east past the Rogers Centre.
+Pedestrians can also be access the aquarium from St. Andrews Station.
+Walk west on King Street to John Street and follow John Street south, across the John Street bridge to Bremner Blvd.

 Things to See and Do at Ripley's Aquarium of Canada